andreapignaz/BlueNRG2_BasicConnection/README.md

  6. *What can I do with GATT characteristics?* Read them using smartphone apps (nRF connect for Android, as example) or play with them using Pyhton (GATT library https://github.com/getsenic/gatt-python).

 ## Future work
+1. Make modular code
-Expand this to read values from the sensors of the BlueNRG-Tile Evaluation Board from ST and publish them.
+2. Make it read values from the sensors embedded in the ST BlueTile and publish them via Bluetooth.

 ## How to compile, build and so on.
 1. Get KEIL uVision for ST Microelectronics from https://www2.keil.com/stmicroelectronics-stm32/mdk